FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-13.md

 - The collective set of network devices as a single entity to which stimulus is offered and response measured Section 3.1.2 of [RFC2285].

-Section 19 of [RFC2544] specifies a test setup with an external tester stimulating the networking system, treating it either as a single Device Under Test (DUT), or as a system of devices, a System Under Test (SUT).

 For software-based data-plane forwarding running on commodity x86/ARM CPUs, the SUT comprises not only the forwarding application itself, the